 Powerful to use for gastrointestinal system problems:

-- Neutralizes acid in stomach and intestinal tract
+- Neutralizes acid in the stomach and intestinal tract

 - Provides relief for nausea and vomiting